 The tower was built by puppet master Rezo Gabriadze, next to his theater, and quickly became a symbol of the city.

-At 12:00 PM and 7:00 PM, there's a short puppet show that appears at the top of the tower and surprises visitors.
-It's a short but fun show that attracts both locals and tourists, so it's worth timing your visit to coincide with one of these times.
+At 12:00 and 19:00 there is a small puppet show that appears at the top of the tower.
+It's a short but charming show that attracts both locals and tourists, so it's worth planning your visit to coincide with one of those times.

 Try Georgian wines